-Entity name Consolidation basis Services provided Pershing Securities International Limited ('PSIL') No subsidiaries for consolidation PSIL's principal activities are the provision of execution, middle-office and post-trade services, investment administration and related services.
+Entity name Consolidation basis Services provided No subsidiaries for consolidation The principal activities of PSIL include the provision of a full range of clearing and settlement, investment administration, global custody and related services.

 1.10 Core business lines

 The principal activities of PSIL include the provision of a full range of clearing and settlement, investment administration, global custody and related services.
 PSIL functionality provides broker-dealers, asset managers, intermediary firms and financial institutions with a comprehensive range of services and solutions, including retail clearing, institutional global clearing, broker services, with execution services being facilitated through PSL.